246. Public officers of companies

 (2) The individual representative under subsection (1) must be-

-(ii) if no senior official resides in the Republic, may be another suitable person;
+(a) a person who is a senior official of the company or, if no senior official resides in the Republic, another suitable person approved by SARS;

-(c) called the public officer of the company; and
+(c) called the public officer of the company.

 (4) A company that has not appointed a public officer is subject to a tax Act as if a tax Act did not require the public officer to be appointed.